Things To Do With Kids At Christmas Time In Las Vegas

 If you haven’t thought of Las Vegas as a Christmas destination with kids, think again.

-Plenty of glitz and glamour light up the Las Vegas Strip year-round.
-But the city also has fantastic family friendly holiday activities worth seeking out beyond the strip if you find yourself visiting Vegas between mid-November and New Year.
+You’ll find plenty of glitz and glamour light up the Las Vegas Strip year-round.
+But the city is even more has fantastic and has lots of family friendly things to do during the holiday season .

 The Rink at Cosmopolitan Las Vegas